-She ruled over all of Russia for more than three decades, expanding its borders and making it one of the most powerful players in global politics.
-But that power is what made Catherine the Great the victim of notorious misogynistic myths ever since.
-Nymphomania, bestiality, voyeurism, even a love of erotic furniture—there were few themes of sexual deviance that were not invented about the Empress of Russia.
+Catherine the Great ruled over all of Russia for more than three decades, expanding its borders and making it one of the most powerful players in global politics.
+But that power has made her the victim of notorious misogynistic myths ever since.
+From nymphomania to bestiality to voyeurism, and even a love of erotic furniture, there were few themes of sexual deviance that were not invented about the Empress of Russia.

 Historians describe Catherine as “taking many lovers.”
 However, from 1752-1796, a span of 44 years, Catherine was involved in 12 romantic relationships, with most lasting for more than two years each.
 These are hardly the sort of numbers one might expect from a raging sex maniac.
 Like England’s Queen Elizabeth I, Catherine recognized that to marry meant to relinquish her power, and so instead chose partners with whom she usually enjoyed a good working relationship.

 Catherine the Great's first marriage was a mismatch.

 Her arranged marriage with her husband, the future Czar Peter III, was a mismatch from the beginning.
 By 1752, nine years into her marriage, Catherine had already found an alternative lover, Sergei Saltykov.
 Shortly after that she met Stanislaus Poniatowski, with whom she had a daughter, and whom she would later install as king of Poland, thereby strengthening Russia’s position in Europe with a loyal vassal.
 After overthrowing her husband Peter III in a coup d’état in July 1762, Catherine was crowned Empress of Russia.
 She would never marry again, instead taking lovers whom she promoted to key positions in the Russian government.